jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Image-Service-Guide/Add-Image-Watermarks.md

-# Picture watermark
+# Add image watermark

-Add watermark of picture format on the picture file.
+Add watermark of image format on the picture file.

 Use method: each wmi triggers actions of adding watermark and then set each parameter value with parameters begun with w in the following list; if the first one is not a control character of parameters in the list or there is no subsequent parameters, actual actions of adding watermark will be triggered; optional parameters not set will use a default value and each parameter will be initialized as the default value after watermarking.